Besufqad-Mesfin/school-portal-server/course service/README.md

-# report-service
+# course-management-service

-This microservice manages the generation and distribution of school reports.
+This microservice manages the creation, modification, and administration of courses within the school portal.

 ## Features

-- Report generation for students
-- Grading summaries
+- Course creation and editing
+- Assignment of teachers to courses
+- Student enrollment management
-- Attendance-related reports
+- Course scheduling
-- Notifications and alerts for completed reports
+- Notifications and alerts for course updates

 ## Technologies Used